-The bracketed numbers are present solely for the guidance of court and counsel and should not be included in the instruction submitted to the jury.
+The brackets and numbers are present solely for the guidance of court and counsel and should not be included in the instruction submitted to the jury.

 For an example of the use of this instruction, see Sample Set 27.07.